top of page

 Why we do it:

-Because we care about everyone connected to The Esplanade community: from the young women who grow up in the neighbourhood and look for opportunities, to the seniors who face isolation and invisibility.
+Because we care about everyone connected to The Esplanade community: From the young ones who are looking for opportunities to engage and create, to the seniors who face isolation and invisibility.

 We believe that offering both access and engagement opportunities in the arts contributes to a more cohesive, united and supportive community.